Binghamton University’s advanced (in-service) programs in literacy education lead

 to accommodate both full-time and part-time students.
 Begin your application here.

-The programs in literacy education provide academic study and supervised field experiences and internships at the elementary or secondary school levels for students holding New York state
+The program in literacy education provide academic study and supervised field experiences and internships at the elementary and secondary school levels for students holding New York State

 initial certification in early childhood education, childhood education, special education,